Chesapeake Bay impact crater

 The Chesapeake Bay impact crater is a buried impact crater, located beneath the mouth of the Chesapeake Bay, United States.
 It was formed by a bolide that struck the eastern shore of North America about 35.5 ± 0.3 million years ago, in the late Eocene epoch.
 It is one of the best-preserved "wet-target" impact craters in the world.
 Continued slumping of sediments over the rubble of the crater has helped shape the Chesapeake Bay.

 Formation and aftermath

 During the warm late Eocene, sea levels were high, and the tidewater region of Virginia lay in the coastal shallows.
-The shore of eastern North America, around where Richmond, Virginia is today, was covered with thick tropical rainforest, and the waters of the gently sloping continental shelf were rich with marine life that was depositing dense layers of lime from their microscopic shells.
+The shore of eastern North America, was covered with thick tropical rainforest, and the waters of the gently sloping continental shelf were rich with marine life that was depositing dense layers of lime from their shells.

-The bolide made impact at a speed of approximately 17.8 km/s, punching a deep hole through the sediments and into the granite continental basement rock.
-The bolide itself was completely vaporized, fracturing the basement rock to depths of 8 km, and raising a peak ring around it.
-The deep crater, 38 km across, is surrounded by a flat-floored terrace-like ring trough with an outer edge of collapsed blocks forming ring faults.
+The bolide made impact at a speed of approximately 17.8 km/s, punching a deep hole through the sediment and into the granite continental basement rock.
+The bolide was completely vaporized, fracturing the basement rock to depths of 8 km and raising a peak ring around it.
+The crater, 38 km across, is surrounded by a flat-floored terrace-like ring trough with an outer edge of collapsed blocks forming ring faults.

 The entire circular crater is about 85 km in diameter and 1.3 km deep, an area twice the size of Rhode Island, and nearly as deep as the Grand Canyon.
 However, numerical modeling techniques by Collins et al. indicate that the post-impact diameter was likely to have been around 40 km, rather than the observed 85 km.

 The surrounding region suffered massive devastation.
-USGS scientist David Powars, one of the impact crater's discoverers, described the immediate aftermath: "Within minutes, millions of tons of water, sediment, and shattered rock were cast high into the atmosphere for hundreds of miles along the East Coast."
-An enormous megatsunami engulfed the land and possibly even reached the Blue Ridge Mountains.
-The sedimentary walls of the crater progressively slumped in, widened the crater, and formed a layer of huge blocks on the floor of the ring-like trough.
-The slump blocks were then covered with the rubble or breccia.
+USGS scientist David Powars, one of the impact crater's discoverers, describes the immediate aftermath: "Within minutes, millions of tons of water, sediment, and shattered rock were cast high into the atmosphere for hundreds of miles along the East Coast."
+A megatsunami engulfed the land and possibly even reached the Blue Ridge Mountains.
+The sedimentary walls progressively slumped in, widened the crater, and formed a layer of huge blocks on the floor of the ring-like trough.
+The slump blocks were then covered with breccia.
 The entire bolide event, from initial impact to the termination of breccia deposition, lasted only a few hours or days.
-In the perspective of geological time, the 1.2 km breccia was an instantaneous deposit.
+In the perspective of geological time, the 1.2 km thick breccia was an instantaneous deposit.
 The crater was then buried by additional sedimentary beds that have accumulated during the 35 million years following the impact.

 The impact has been identified as the source of the North American tektite field, namely the Georgiaite and Bediasite fields.
+In 2025, evidence of distal impact signatures were found at 380 km in the site of Paint Hill (Moore County, North Carolina), with 4 sedimentary beds, denominated Mount Helicon Formation, containing ejecta, lapilli, tsunami deposits and even black-carbon glass produced by the thermal wave that incinerated biomasses.